atomSmltr: a modular Python package to simulate laser cooling setups: Application example

 In Ref.~\cite{feng2024}, one of us realized a cold strontium atomic source efficiently cooling and trapping a large fraction of the thermal atomic beam emitted by an oven.
 This was achieved using a compact Zeeman slower followed by a 2D-MOT, both relying on magnetic fields generated by permanent magnets.
 The configuration introduced several novel features.
 First, the Zeeman slower decelerates atoms emitted from the oven using both polarization components of the slowing light.
 Second, atoms are captured by the 2D-MOT not only directly when propagating from the oven, but also from the opposite direction, after having passed once through the MOT region.
 Third, an optimized magnetic field profile increases the 2D-MOT atomic flux by mitigating losses due to the transverse expansion of the thermal beam.
 Finally, a two-frequency configuration of the slowing beam extends the capture velocity of the Zeeman slower.

 All these features can be observed in Figure~\ref{fig:figure_feng2024}, which reproduces with excellent agreement the results reported in Figure~5 of \cite{feng2024}.
 In this configuration, we consider strontium atoms cooled on the $^1S_0 \to {}^1P_1$ transition at \qty{461}{\nano\meter}.
-The atoms propagates one-dimensionally from an oven located at $z=-\qty{15}{\centi\meter}$ and interact with a Zeeman slowing beam, which can operate either in a single-frequency mode (detuning $\delta_1 = - 14\,\Gamma$, saturation parameter $s_1=1.5$) or in a two-frequency mode (adding second frequency component with detuning $\delta_2 = - 30\,\Gamma$, saturation parameter $s_2=2.1$).
+The atoms propagate one dimensionally from an oven located at $z=-\qty{15}{\centi\meter}$ and interact with a Zeeman slowing beam, which can operate either in a single-frequency mode (detuning $\delta_1 = - 14\,\Gamma$, saturation parameter $s_1=1.5$) or in a two-frequency mode (adding second frequency component with detuning $\delta_2 = - 30\,\Gamma$, saturation parameter $s_2=2.1$).
 At z=0 two counter-propagating beams aligned along the $x \pm y$ directions form the 2D-MOT.
 Each beam has a $1/e^2$ waist of \qty{12}{\milli\meter} and a total optical power of \qty{80}{\milli\watt}.
 The zero of the 2D-MOT is aligned with the $y$ axis.
-The magnetic field for both the 2D-MOT and the Zeeman slower is generated by four stack of permanet magnets, which are modeled in the numerical simulation using the \cbox{magpylib} module.
+The magnetic field for both the 2D-MOT and the Zeeman slower is generated by four stack of permanet magnets, which are modeled in the numerical simulation using the \cbox{magpylib} module\footnote{Note that the simulations presented in the original paper introducing this atomic source design~\cite{feng2024} relied on a simple, one-dimensional magnetic field profile and considered only the atomic motion along the $z$ axis.
+In the present work, we only reproduce the result of this initial simulation using \asm{} for illustrative purposes.
+We emphasize, however, that our package readily enables more advanced simulations that account for the three-dimensional atomic dynamics in the complex magnetic field generated by \cbox{magpylib}, as well as stochastic effects that were not included in~\cite{feng2024}.}.
 This example showcases \asm{}'s capability to handle complex, realistic magnetic field configurations, as well as its powerful integration of \cbox{magpylib} objects.
+This simulation was performed under conditions for which the weak-saturation approximation (cf. section~\ref{sec:atom-light}) is not strictly valid; as a result, \asm{} may overestimate the forces effectively experienced by the atom~\cite{hanley2017,chen2021}.